pranjul908/The_Sparks_Foundation/README.md

-# The_Sparks_Foundation
+# The_Sparks_Foundation (from #GRIPAPRIL23)
-Hello Folks, I've completed my Task - 6 i.e. Testing (Automated) from #GRIPAPRIL2023 as a Web Development Intern under GRADUATE ROTATIONAL INTERNSHIP PROGRAM (GRIP) by The Sparks Foundation.
+Hello Folks, I've completed my Task - 6 i.e. Testing (Automated) as a Web Development Intern under GRADUATE ROTATIONAL INTERNSHIP PROGRAM (GRIP) by The Sparks Foundation .
 In this project I used Selenium to create a test case to test the website thesparksfoundation.sg.

 My task is to,